mosdragon/site_builder/content/project/reduce/index.md

 ## Background
 The [REDUCE](https://socweb.cc.gatech.edu/projects/) project seeks to improve real-time estimation of suicide rates to better enable suicide prevention activities.
-We've partnered with the CDC to use historical trends with social media data to forecast future trends week-to-week.
+We've partnered with the CDC to use historical trends with other signals such as social media data to forecast suicide trends week-to-week.

 One of the motivations for integrating social media data is the speed at which up-to-date social media can be obtained -- instantly.
 In contrast, the ground-truth suicide trend data takes nearly two years for the CDC to aggregate and publish, which presents problems for real-time estimation of suicide trends.

-For my role in this project, I've primarily worked on extracting meaninful signals from social media data we've collected.
-Most of my time has been spent on the Twitter dataset, which comprises of over 9 million tweets focused around a selected set of keyword phrases related to depression, anxiety, and suicide collected for a 3 year timespan.
+For my role in this project, I've primarily worked on extracting meaninful signals from the social media data we've collected.
+Most of my time has been spent on the Twitter dataset, which has over 63 million tweets focused around a selected set of keyword phrases related to depression, anxiety, and suicide.

 I worked on creating embeddings of these tweets that would then be aggregated on a weekly basis.
 These aggregations would then represent the mass of tweets for that week and could then be used as the features `X` with the target variable `y` being the true number of suicide attempts that week (provided by the CDC).
 With the right embedding, we could train regression models to predict this `y` fairly accurately.
-This regression model would then serve as one learner in a final ensemble approach which uses models built separately on data from other sources such as CDC suicide data, Google Health data, Reddit language model data, etc.
+This regression model would then serve as one learner in a final ensemble-based approach which uses models built separately on data from other sources such as Google Health data and Reddit language model data.

 ## Approaches